 This discharge interacts with external factors like sweat, urine, and clothing, sometimes making the odor more noticeable.
 For example, sweat in the groin can mix with bacteria, producing a noticeable smell.
 Similarly, wearing tight or non-breathable clothing can trap moisture, creating an environment where odors are more likely to develop.

-Certain factors — like hydration, hygiene, or medical conditions — can influence the type and strength of the smell, including the ammonia-like scent.
-While these changes are normal, any foul or unpleasant odor could signal an underlying issue, such as an infection or imbalance in your vaginal flora (more on that below).
+Certain factors — such as hydration, hygiene, or medical conditions — can influence the type and intensity of the smell, including the ammonia-like scent.
+While these changes are normal, any foul or abnormal vaginal odors could signal an underlying issue, such as an infection or imbalance in your vaginal flora (more on that below).

 Why does my underwear smell like ammonia?